Managing challenging conduct? Start here.

 Here is how my road map for this approach:

-Here is an example of how this approach would work in practice:
+Here is an example of how this approach to managing challenging conduct would work in practice:

 I find phone calls from Mr A challenging because he constantly makes accusations that he has no evidence for, he speaks about many topics that I cannot comment on, and he does not give me an opportunity to speak.
 The phone calls do not achieve anything except to give Mr A a chance to vent his frustrations and it makes me feel like a punching bag.
 I find this difficult as I have many other tasks to attend to and do not have time for these phone calls.
 I also find that taking these phone calls has an impact on my wellbeing at work.